Download QuickShot Capture Software

 What image types?

-Yes, if your software supports import of standard image JPG and PNG formats.
+Yes, if your software supports import of standard image JPG, TIFF, and PNG formats.
 Contact your software provider if you have questions.
 Here’s how QuickShot works with your software.
 First, create a folder on your desktop called QuickShot Images.
 From QuickShot Capture, save your QuickShot images to that folder.
 Then from your practice management software import from that same folder.

 Can QuickShot be used as a stand-alone system?